If you can keep your head when all about you are losing theirs and blaming it on you...

-A week ago I received a call from a dear friend in Italy – she was worried about me because of the COVID-19 outbreak.
+As we were battling the pandemic the year before last, I received a call from a dear friend in Italy – she was worried about me because of the COVID-19 outbreak.
 She insisted that I stay at home and that I use a mask for protection.
 She was adamant that I keep myself safe, regardless of my efforts to reassure her that, in the current situation, it is not necessary to barricade myself at home, and a bit of care and personal hygiene is enough.

 Bizarrely, a couple of days after her call, the first few cases of Coronavirus were reported in Italy.
 And, in only three days, those few cases multiplied to over 150, including three deaths.
 A wild panic took over after such a rapid spread of the virus, made worse by the lack of confidence in the Italian authorities to contain the outbreak.